-In Comics Magazine #1, the character's name was changed to "Dr. Mystic" and it appeared only that once.
-Cook and Mahon also retitled other pages, including Siegel and Shuster's "Federal Men."
+For Comics Magazine #1, the character's name was changed to "Dr. Mystic" and appeared only once.
+(Cook and Mahon also retitled other purloined pages, including Siegel and Shuster's "Federal Men.")
 Regardless of the switch, the final story reads seamlessly.

-The Seven swoop in, in ghostly form to form a protective circle around Dr. Occult and Zator.
-Their minds drive off Koth.
-After in their hidden realm, the master describes Koth as an inhuman creature with a terrible hatred for the world of man.
-He plans to wipe out the human race and they must secure the power of a belt that lies in a closely guarded Egyptian tomb.
-It is a "superhuman task."
-He's given a special uniform of blue shorts, red cape, and the protective symbol of the Seven (a vaguely triangular flaming icon) mon his bare chest.
-Also a sword then goes with Zator to Egypt.
-Ghosts flee from the symbol.
-14
+The Seven swooped in to form a protective circle around Occult and Zator.
+Together their minds drove off Koth.
+Back in their hidden realm, the Master described Koth as an inhuman creature with a terrible hatred for the world of man.
+He planned to wipe out the human race using the power of a belt.
+Retrieving the belt from a closely guarded Egyptian tomb would be a "superhuman task," so Doc was given a special uniform of blue shorts, red cape, sword, and the protective insignia (a vaguely triangular flaming icon) on his bare chest. (#14)

-When Doc met up again with Rose Psychic, they found themselves vexed by the machinations of the mad scientist called the Lord of Life. (#19-20) When Occult looked into the mausoleum of Nita Crane, he found it empty, and his call to Rose went dead.
-By the time she arrived on the scene, Dr. Occult was declared dead. (#21) Rose declared her love for Doc as he was laid to rest.
-That night, robbers exhumed him for the Lord of Life, who then brought him back to life.
-Doc discovered that Nita had also been revived (#22) and they were forced to commit crimes for their master.
-Dr. Occult soon fomented a rebellion and all the Lord's victims were cured with an antidote. (#23)
+When Doc met up again with Rose Psychic, they found themselves vexed by the machinations of the mad scientist called the Lord of Life. (#19-20) After Occult looked into the death of a friend, he fell silent on the phone.
+Rose rushed to him, only to arrive as he was declared dead! (#21) She declared her love for him as he was laid to rest.
+That night, grave robbers exhumed him for the Lord of Life, who then rejuvenated him. (#22) Doc and others like him were forced to commit crimes for their master, but he soon fomented a rebellion and all the Lord's victims were cured with an antidote. (#23)

-Jerry Siegel wasn't afraid to be self-referential in his scrips.
-In one curious adventure, Doc faced an adversary named "Henri Duval."
-This is the same name as Siegel and Shuster's 17th century character, whose strip had ended in New Fun Comics #10 (May 1936).
-Duval was an artist with the power to paint into reality.
+Jerry Siegel wasn't afraid to be self-referential in his scripts.
+In one curious adventure, Doc faced an adversary named "Henri Duval" — this is the same name as Siegel and Shuster's 17th century character, whose strip had ended in New Fun Comics #10 (May 1936).
+Here, Duval was an artist with the power to paint into reality.
 He took revenge on his critics. (#24) And in Doc's later cases, he worked with Sgt.
-Vin Ellsworth, a character named for National's new editors, Vin Sullivan and Whitney Ellsworth.
-The policeman travelled with Occult via the supernatural plane on the hunt for a snake-god. (#27)
+Vin Ellsworth, a character named for National Periodicals' new editors, Vin Sullivan and Whitney Ellsworth.
+The policeman once traveled with Occult via the supernatural plane on the hunt for a snake-god. (#27)

-When the feature expanded to four pages, sometimes Joe Shuster would the panels stretched to artificially large lengths to accommodate the sparse copy.
+When the feature expanded to four pages, sometimes Joe Shuster would expand his panels to abnormally large sizes in order to accommodate the sparse copy.

 In his last published Golden Age case, Dr. Occult built a new invention that enabled him locate criminals by tracking malignant thought waves. (#32)